codacy/docs/docs/repositories-configure/integrations/gitlab-integration.md

     !!! important
         Codacy can only add the report if the user that added the integration has at least write permissions for that repository.

 -   **Pull Request Comment** adds comments on the lines of the merge request where Codacy finds new issues.
-Click on the issue links to open Codacy and see more details about the issues and how to fix them.
+Click on the links to open Codacy and see more details about the issues and how to fix them.

     ![Merge request comment on GitLab](images/gitlab-integration-pr-comment.png)